tlstommy/PiInk/README.md

 ```
 ## Parts List

-**The PiInk 3D printed mount was designed to work with the Raspberry Pi Zero family but the software should work with any Raspberry Pi model.**
+PiInk's 3D printed mount is tailored to fit the Raspberry Pi Zero family, but it's versatile enough to be used with any Raspberry Pi model.
+Here's what you'll need to build your own PiInk frame:

-You can purchase a Pi Zero from websites like [Adafruit](https://www.adafruit.com/category/105) or [Pimironi](https://shop.pimoroni.com/collections/raspberry-pi).
+- **Raspberry Pi**: Purchase a Pi Zero or other Raspberry Pi model from websites like [Adafruit](https://www.adafruit.com/category/105) or [Pimironi](https://shop.pimoroni.com/collections/raspberry-pi).
+- **E-Ink Display**: Specific details will follow in the next section.
+- **3D-Printed Stand**: Required for mounting the E-Ink Display.

+The following sections will guide you in selecting the appropriate E-Ink display and the 3D-printed stand.

 ### E-Ink Display

 **PiInk uses a Pimironi Inky Impression E-Ink Display, available in 3 sizes: 4", 5.7", & 7.3" You can purchase one at the links below.**